-I reallllyyy wanted to love the pirate night menu but it was my least favorite dinner of the whole cruise.
-Compared to all of the other amazing dinners, it just didn’t compare.
+I really wanted to love the pirate night menu but it was my least favorite dinner of the whole cruise.
+Compared to all of the other amazing dinners, it just wasn't up to par.

-- Vegetable Samosa – This was my favorite course of dinner.
-The samosa was hot and crispy and loaded with the filling.
+- Vegetable Samosa - This was my favorite course at dinner.
+The samosa was hot and crispy and loaded with potato onion filling.
 The tamarind chutney dip was tasty too.

 - Davie Jones Lock Rock Crab Cake - The crab cake was seasoned well, crispy, and loaded with crab meat.